 To preserve our independent voice, CCH does not accept government funding.
 Instead, CCH is sustained by diversified support from foundations, corporations and individual donors that share our commitment to prevent and end homelessness.
 Our Speakers Bureau also earns fees for outreach to school, religious and civic groups.

-In 2009, the Law Project established the Justice Circle to elicit support from attorneys, legal professionals and law firms.
-More than 140 attorneys and ten law firms have supported the Justice Circle over the years.
+The Law Project established the Justice Circle in 2009 to elicit support from attorneys, legal professionals and law firms.
+More than 175 attorneys and 12 law firms have supported the Justice Circle over the years.

 Partner sponsors support CCH advocacy.
 Community Shares of Illinois is a workplace giving campaign that promotes progressive change in our communities.